cloudflare/cloudflare-docs/products/pages/src/content/how-to/deploy-a-wmr-site.md

 # Deploy a WMR site

-WMR is a tiny all-in-one development tool for modern web applications, it uses the modern esmodules and uses Preact out of the box.
+[WMR](https://github.com/preactjs/wmr) is a tiny all-in-one development tool for modern web applications.
+It uses the ES Modules and [Preact](https://preactjs.com) out of the box, and pre-renders your pages to static HTML at build time.

 In this guide, you'll create a new Preact application and deploy it using Cloudflare Pages.
-We'll be using `create-wmr`, a tool to generate a new WMR application.
+We'll be using [create-wmr](https://www.npmjs.com/package/create-wmr) to quickly generate a new WMR application.

 ## Setting up a new project